codelikesuraj/gemini-go/README.md

 ## GeminiGo

-GeminiGo is a CLI tool (REPL) written in Go that allows you to interact with Gemini, a multimodal AI language model developed by Google.
+GeminiGo is a CLI app (REPL) written in Go that allows you to interact with Gemini, a multimodal AI language model developed by Google.
 With GeminiGo, you can ask Gemini questions, have conversations, and generate text.

 ### Installation

-To install GeminiGo as an executable, you can use the following steps:
+To install and test GeminiGo, you can use the following steps:

 1. Clone the GeminiGo repository: